 Speaking: Able to satisfy routine social demands and limited work requirements.
 Can handle routine work-related interactions that are limited in scope.

 Reading: Sufficient comprehension to read simple, authentic written material in a form equivalent to usual printing or typescript on subjects within a familiar context.
-Limited Working proficiency on the reading comprehension exam is only an option for students offering Arabic, Chinese, Japanese or Korean.
+Note: Limited Working proficiency on the reading comprehension exam is only an option for students offering Arabic, Chinese, Japanese or Korean.
+Limited Working proficiency does not satisfy the reading comprehension requirement for students offering any other language.

 2. General Professional (ILR Level 3)